rat10/nng/mappings.md

 @prefix sd: <http://www.w3.org/ns/sparql-service-description#> .

-sg:Graph a rdfs:Class ;
+nng:Graph a rdfs:Class ;
     owl:sameAs sd:Graph ;
     rdfs:comment "An RDF graph, defined as a set of RDF triples, see [RDF 1.1](https://www.w3.org/TR/rdf11-concepts/#dfn-rdf-graph)." .

-sg:NestedGraph a rdfs:Class ;
+nng:NestedGraph a rdfs:Class ;
     rdfs:comment "A nested graph, as defined in this proposal." .

-sg:NamedGraph a rdfs:Class ;
+nng:NamedGraph a rdfs:Class ;
     owl:sameAs sd:NamedGraph ;
     rdfs:comment "A named graph as specified in [RDF 1.1](https://www.w3.org/TR/rdf11-concepts/#dfn-named-graph)." .

-sg:IdentGraph a rdfs:Class ;
+nng:IdentGraph a rdfs:Class ;
     rdfs:comment "A graph understood as an abstract type, identified by its content, irrespective of any features like name, annotations, etc. This definition is supposed to support reasoning over graphs." .
 ```